SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/simplesa-single.md

 	{: .text-center.small}

-	**Launching a seasonal adjustment for a single time series**
+	**Launching seasonal adjustment for a single time series**

 2. An empty panel will be opened.
-Figure 3.2 presents the view, which is displayed when the X-13ARIMA-SEATS method is chosen.
+The picture below shows the view when the X-13ARIMA-SEATS method is chosen.

 	{: .text-center.image-wrapper}